 When there are notes taken in previous meetings within a meeting series, you can view these straight from the most recent meeting.

 Docket Meeting History will display in the order of most recent to least recent previous meetings.
+Continue to scroll down to view meetings further away from the present.

 If there are no notes or a cancelled meeting, Docket Meeting History will not display the meeting as there is nothing to display.